girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ### Select Row and Read Columns

 In this arrangement we select a row and read column pins one by one.
 A full matrix scan will take `rise_time x number_of_rows`.
-This arrangment will produce higher scan rate.
+This arrangement will produce higher scan rate.
 For a 5 row keyboard scan rate will be 10 khz.

 ![image](/assets/opic3.png){: width="550" }

-USB 1.1 supports 1 mSec polling (1 kHz) while USB 2 supports up to 8 kHz.
+USB 1.1 supports 1 ms polling (1 kHz) while USB 2 supports up to 8 kHz.
 Since these polling packets are small, data transfer rate limitation does not apply.
 In summary, you can have a *very quick* keyboard.